allisonabinger/atlas-web_front_end/Javascript_advanced/README.md

 5. **How to use callbacks**

 ---
+---
+&nbsp;
+&nbsp;

-## Highlighted Javascript Mechanics
+# Highlighted Javascript Mechanics

-(Used Bootstrap README as template.
-Need to update these from Bootstrap to JS)

 ## JavaScript Lexical Scoping
 [*click to learn more*](https://www.w3schools.com/js/js_scope.asp)